Research Summary

 Biography

 I grew up in Bradenton, Florida and joined NC State University in 2023 as a Postdoctoral Scholar, working with Prof. Felix (Phil) N. Castellano within the Organic and Carbon Electronics Laboratories (ORaCEL).
-I received my B.S. in Chemistry from Florida State University in 2017.
-I completed my Ph.D. in Chemistry at Caltech under Prof. Harry B. Gray in 2022, supported by an NSF Graduate Research Fellowship and a Caltech Institute Fellowship.
-My doctoral research examined the electronic structure and excited-state dynamics of transition metal complexes for earth-abundant photocatalysis.
+I received my B.S. in Chemistry from Florida State University in 2017 and completed my Ph.D. in Chemistry at Caltech under Prof. Harry B. Gray in 2022, supported by an NSF Graduate Research Fellowship and a Caltech Institute Fellowship.
+My doctoral research evaluated the electronic structure and excited-state dynamics of transition metal complexes for earth-abundant photocatalysis.
 As part of this work, I received a DOE SCGSR award to conduct x-ray absorption spectroscopy experiments on CO2RR electrocatalysts at SLAC National Accelerator Laboratory with Dr. Amy Cordones-Hahn and Dr. Kelly Gaffney.

-Outside of the lab, I enjoy yoga, hiking, going to farmer’s markets, and trying to find the best (omakase) sushi in town.
+Outside of the lab, I enjoy hiking, going to farmer’s markets, and trying to find the best (omakase) sushi in town.